-I’ve been mourning our lack of bone broth lately.
-Since we moved to the San Francisco Bay Area, we’ve been scrambling to find grass fed beef and lamb, and pastured poultry.
+I’ve been mourning the lack of bone broth lately.
+Since moving to the San Francisco Bay Area, I’ve been scrambling to find grass fed beef and lamb, and pastured poultry.

-We were finally able to order a whole lamb and 1/2 cow at a good price, but it will be a little bit of a wait before they are processed and transferred to our freezer.
+I was finally able to order a whole lamb and 1/2 cow at a good price, but it will be a little bit of a wait before they are processed and transferred to my freezer.
 I still haven’t been able to find pastured soy/corn-free chickens for less than $7/lb.
-We’ve had to do a lot of rearranging in our grocery budget and some hard work searching for deals to keep our food costs reasonable.
+I’ve had to do a lot of rearranging in the grocery budget and some hard work searching for deals to keep food costs reasonable.

 Still, having no chicken and no beef bones means no chicken and beef stock, which seriously limits my ability to make, well, EVERYTHING it seems!
 I’m used to having 1-2 gallons of bone broth on hand at a time.
 Now I have zero.
 That means no egg drop soup for breakfast, less robust stews and curries (using water just isn’t the same), and no homemade pho or tom kha gai.